-Qualification Competencies Learning Outcome Supporting Experience Present a coherent submission to the court based upon relevant facts, general principles and legal authority in a structured, concise and persuasive manner in a practical setting which may include a contested bail application; making a submission of no case to answer; a trial; a voire dire hearing: and a plea in mitigation Use and apply the relevant communication skills and techniques used by an advocate Undertake competently an opening speech, examination in chief, cross-examination, re- examination and a closing speech in the context of a trial Understand good practice guidance when dealing with vulnerable witnesses and the available procedures relating to vulnerable witnesses Understand how to deal effectively with uncooperative witnesses Understand when it is appropriate to call expert evidence and how to use and challenge expert evidence effectively Deal with the court's questions and concerns promptly Respond to an opponent's points Deal appropriately with client care and ethical issues Demonstrate an understanding of the ethics, etiquette and conventions of advocacy.
-Evidence Knowledge and understanding of the rules of evidence as they apply in criminal proceedings The incidence of the burden and standard of proof The rules relating to competence and compellability of the accused and all other witnesses The ways in which evidence may be adduced The rules relating to memory refreshing The rules relating to hostile and unfavourable witnesses The rules relating to admissibility and weight to be attached to prior consistent statements and to impugning the testimony of witnesses by their prior inconsistent statements The rules relating to finality to collateral issues The rules relating to inferences The rules relating to inferences The rules relating to the admissibility of and weight to be attached to disputed visual identification evidence The rules relating to the admissibility of improperly obtained evidence The statutory rules relating to the admissibility of improperly of character evidence of the accused and non-defendants
+Qualification Competencies Learning Outcome Supporting Experience Present a coherent submission to the court based upon relevant facts, general principles and legal authority in a structured, concise and persuasive manner in a practical setting which may include a contested bail application; making a submission of no case to answer; a trial; a voire dire hearing: and a plea in mitigation Use and apply the relevant communication skills and techniques used by an advocate Undertake competently an opening speech, examination in chief, cross-examination, reexamination and a closing speech in the context of a trial Understand good practice guidance when dealing with vulnerable witnesses and the available procedures relating to vulnerable witnesses Understand how to deal effectively with uncooperative witnesses Understand when it is appropriate to call expert evidence and how to use and challenge expert evidence effectively Deal with the court's questions and concerns promptly Respond to an opponent's points Deal appropriately with client care and ethical issues Demonstrate an understanding of the ethics, etiquette and conventions of advocacy.
+Evidence Knowledge and understanding of the rules of evidence as they apply incriminal proceedings The incidence of the burden and standard of proof The rules relating to competence and compellability of the accused and all other witnesses The ways in which evidence may be adduced The rules relating to memory refreshing The rules relating to hostile and unfavourable witnesses The rules relating to admissibility and weight to be attached to prior consistent statements and to impugning the testimony of witnesses by their prior inconsistent statements The rules relating to finality to collateral issues The rules relating to the admissibility of hearsay evidence The admissibility of confessions in criminal trials The rules relating to the admissibility of and weight to be attached to disputed visual identification evidence The rules relating to the admissibility of improperly obtained evidence The statutory rules relating to the admissibility of character evidence of the accused and non-defendants

-Qualification Competencies Learning Outcome Supporting Experience The relevance of human rights issues The rules relating to the admissibility of opinion evidence including expert opinion evidence The rules relating to the prosecution's disclosure obligations The rules relating to legal professional privilege.
-Professional Ethics and Conduct Knowledge and understanding of the conduct rules as they apply in criminal practice The fundamental duties to the court and the administration of justice including: the duty to act with independence; to advise the court of adverse authorities and when they arise, procedural irregularities.
-The decision to appear Ceasing to act as an advocate Conduct of work Understanding equality and diversity issues.
+Qualification Competencies Learning Outcome Supporting I Experience The rules re evidence in The rules re obligations ice of human rights issues lating to the admissibility of opinion cluding expert opinion evidence lating to the prosecution's disclosure lating to legal professional privilege.
+Professional Ethics and Conduct Knowledge and understanding of the conduct rules as they apply in criminal practice Criminal practice The fundam administrati with indepe authorities a irregularities irregularities.
+The decision Ceasing to a Conduct of nental duties to the court and the constant of justice including: the duty to act ndence; to advise the court of adverse and when they arise, procedural s.
+In to appear act as an advocate